zikula/SpecModule/Controller/README.md

 Methods must return a Symfony Response object

- - methods desiring theming in the selected Admin theme must return Zikula AdminResponse
+ - methods desiring specific theming must use an appropriate annotation (e.g. @Admin)
  - using `$request->attributes->set('_legacy', true);` will theme with smarty legacy engine (Core < 2.0)

 Utilize annotations in controller methods to define **routes**, **parameterConverters** and even **Template**